 Earwigs are one of those garden pests that look very frightening, but, in fact, earwigs are rather harmless.
-Admittedly they look rather scary.
-An earwig looks like a bug that has gotten run over by a steamroller.
+Admittedly they look rather scary, like a bug that has gotten run over by a steamroller.
 They have long, flat bodies and their legs stick out to the sides, which gives them a slithery motion when they move.
 They also have a set of pinchers on the ends of their abdomens.

-Because of the earwig’s frightful appearance, there is a superstition that earwigs will crawl into a person’s ear and bore into the brain.
+It is because of the earwig’s appearance there is a superstition that earwigs will crawl into a person’s ear and bore into the brain.
 This superstition is absolutely not true.
-Earwigs are scary looking but they are not harmful to people or animals.
+Earwigs are scary looking, but they are not harmful to people or animals.

 Earwigs in the Garden

-But that is not to say that earwigs are not harmful to your garden though.
-Earwigs will chew on flowers, vegetables and other plants.
+However, that is not to say that earwigs are not harmful to your garden.
+Earwigs will chew on flowers, vegetables, and other plants.
 Earwig damage can be identified by ragged edges or holes found on the leaves and petals of a plant.

 Most of the time, a gardener will not actually see the earwigs in their garden.
 If they do see them, it will only be briefly as they watch an earwig scurry away after being exposed to sunlight somehow.
 Earwigs are nocturnal insects.
 They prefer dark areas and during the day, they can be found hiding in dark areas.